 Course code W100Apply now

-Your first year will include inductions into all the main resource areas; painting, sculpture, printmaking, photography, IT and video.
-Practical work is informed by art theory, as well as critical and historic perspectives, placing it in a contemporary context.
+Year one focuses on the development of your skills across all Fine Art disciplines; painting, sculpture, printmaking, photography (both wet and dry) and digital media.
+Our fabrication facilities include hot metal and ceramic casting.
+Practical work is informed by art theory, as well as critical and historic perspectives, placing your practice in a contemporary context.

-Your second year will consist of your personally negotiated programme, gaining practical experience by curating and organising a public exhibition of your own.
-You will attend a series of lectures, talks and projects addressing professional fine art practice and current issues.
-To reinforce our international focus, we visit cultural centres in major UK and European cities.
+As your research and practical skills mature we increasingly encourage independent thought and action.
+You attend a series of lectures, talks and projects addressing professional fine art practice and current issues.
+To reinforce our international focus we visit cultural centres in major UK and European cities.

 - Historical and Critical Studies